 American robins and black-capped chickadee eat the berries.
 Wild hoofed animals, like deer and sheep, eat the juniper sometimes.

-The berries and the boughs were used to make tea to help colds, heart trouble and breathing problems and the boughs were used for cleaning and making houses smell better.
+The berries and the boughs are used to make tea to help colds, heart trouble and breathing problems and the boughs can be used for cleaning and making houses smell better.